mbland/go-script-bash/CONTRIBUTING.md

 ## Contributor License Agreement

-Please sign the [Contributor License Agreement][cla] by submitting the form at the end of the agreement prior to filing any pull requests.
+Please sign the [Contributor License Agreement][cla] by submitting the form linked from the top of the agreement prior to filing any pull requests.

 [cla]: https://github.com/mbland/cla